Access to Court Facilities, Media Briefings and Lock-ups

 Members of the public, including the media, are welcome to attend any hearing of an appeal except in those rare circumstances when legislation requires or a judge orders that a proceeding, or part of a proceeding, be held in private.

 Upon advance request and subject to prior approval by the Court, members of the media may use the Grand Entrance Hall for interviews and filming relating to the Court's proceedings.
-Requests by members of the media for special use of the Grand Entrance Hall or set up outside normal hours should be made at least 24 hours in advance to the Executive Legal Officer and the Deputy Executive Legal Officer.
+Requests by members of the media for special use of the Grand Entrance Hall or set up outside normal hours should be made at least 24 hours in advance to the Executive Legal Officer and Chief of Staff and the Deputy Executive Legal Officer.

 Attendance at Hearings of Appeals